microsoft/AzureTRE/docs/azure-tre-overview/airlock.md

 ## Approval mechanism

 The approval mechanism, is bundled with any airlock process, providing a specific way to `approve` or `reject` the data.
 This mechanism will allow the Airlock Managers to explicitly approve/reject the process, after having acess to the data.
-The Airlock Manager users will be able to execute a manual review on the data using the tools available to him in a reviewal TRE Workspace.
+The Airlock Manager users will be able to execute a manual review on the data using the tools available to them in a reviewal TRE Workspace.
 Once this manual review is executed, Airlock Managers can proactivelly approve or reject the airlock request.

 The only goal of the Approval mechanism is to provide a cycle of revision, approval or rejection, while tracking the decision.